yuliyantsvetkov/resume/README.md

 - #### Center of Internet Security (until 2012)
 	>  Developed the RHEL 5 & 6 security benchmarks for PCI-DSS v2.0 standard.

+## Projects

+#### Azure AKS production environment

+> Deployed from zero a full Azure infrastructure with development, staging and production AKS clusters.
+Utilizing Azure DevOps for CI/CD, Releases and canary testing.
+Configured HyperScale MSSQL clusters with replicas for zero-downtime database access.
+Setup Globally distributed CDN for static assets delivery.
+Secured the k8s clusters with Roles, mTLS (Istio) and best practices.

+#### AWS EKS production environment

+> Deployed from zero full AWS infrastructure utilizing EKS for development and production clusters.
+Secured the system in order to be compliant with GDPR and HIPAA.
+Utilized GitHub actions for continues delivery and releases.
+Supported HA RDS clusters with read-replicas for zero-downtime database access.
+#### Google Cloud Platform GKE production environment

+> Configured and supported multiple GKE clusters and utilized Cloud Functions for CI/CD.
 ## Skills and technologies

 DevOps and Linux system administration